Caladenia valida

 Caladenia valida, commonly known as the robust spider orchid, is a plant in the orchid family Orchidaceae and is endemic to south-eastern continental Australia.
 It is a ground orchid with a single sparsely hairy leaf and up to three white to cream-coloured flowers which sometimes have red streaks.
-It is similar to Caladenia reticulata but is large and taller with more stiffly spreading lateral sepals and petals.
+It is similar to Caladenia reticulata but is larger and taller with more stiffly spreading lateral sepals and petals.

 Description

-Caladenia valida is a terrestrial, perennial, deciduous, herb with an underground tuber and a single sparsely hairy leaf, 100–150 mm long and 10–25 mm wide with red blotches near its base.
+Caladenia valida is a terrestrial, perennial, deciduous herb with an underground tuber and a single sparsely hairy leaf, 100–150 mm long and 10–25 mm wide with red blotches near its base.
 One, two or three flowers up to 70 mm wide are borne on a hairy spike 200–400 mm high.
 The sepals have dark red, club-like glandular tips 3–5 mm long.
-The dorsal sepal is erect or curved forward, 35–50 mm long and about 3 mm wide.
-The lateral sepals are 35–50 mm long and about 4 mm wide and curve stiffly downwards.
+The dorsal sepal is erect or curved forward, 35–50 mm long and about three mm wide.
+The lateral sepals are 35–50 mm long and about four mm wide and curve stiffly downwards.
 The petals are 35–45 mm long, 2–3 mm wide and curve downwards.
 The labellum is cream-coloured to white, 12–15 mm long, 9–11 mm wide with red markings.
-The sides of the labellum have reddish teeth up to 2 mm long, the tip of the labellum is curved downwards and there are four or six rows of reddish calli up to about 1 mm long, along its mid-line.
+The sides of the labellum have reddish teeth up to two mm long, the tip of the labellum is curved downwards and there are four or six rows of reddish calli up to about one mm long, along its mid-line.
 Flowering occurs in September and October.

 Caladenia reticulata is similar and C. valida was originally described as a variety of it but is a larger, taller orchid with more stiffly spreading sepals and petals and is pollinated by different species of thynnid wasp - C. reticulata is pollinated by Phymatothynnus victor and C. valida by Phymatothynnus pygidialis.